Adedayooyetunji/capstone-project-tsacademy/README.md

 You have containerized TaskApp (React frontend, Flask backend, PostgreSQL) and deployed it locally.
 The next step is to migrate this application to production-grade AWS infrastructure using kOps for Kubernetes management and Terraform for infrastructure provisioning.

 The goal is to build a highly available, secure, scalable cluster with automated SSL/TLS, Route53 DNS routing, and infrastructure defined entirely in code.

+# What This Repo Delivers

+    AWS infrastructure provisioned with Terraform
+    Remote state backend in S3 with DynamoDB locking Automatic etcd backups to S3
+    Modular Terraform for VPC, networking, storage, and billing alerts Spot instances for cost savings
+    kOps-managed Kubernetes cluster with private topology and multi-AZ deployment AWS RDS PostgreSQL database for the application data store Ingress-based TLS routing via cert-manager and NGINX AWS Secrets Store CSI driver integration for Kubernetes secrets Automated deployment and teardown scripts in scripts/